unto the least of these

 After building a church to feed the village spiritually and a feeding center to feed the orphans physically, we decided to feed their dreams and began an 8 year commitment to the children of Mpyupyu.

 Children in Mpyupyu cannot attend school if they do not have a uniform and cannot pay the school fees.
-This is about $25 for the year.
+This is about $30 for the year.
 While this may not seem like much to us, it is an astronomical amount for many of the families in Mpyupyu.
-As we prepare for back to school with new clothes, new backpacks and endless class supplies, would you consider providing a new future for a child?
+As we prepare for back to school in the U.S. with new clothes, new backpacks and endless class supplies, would you consider providing a new future for a child?

 Education Breaks the Cycle of Poverty

 There are many orphans in the village of Mpyupyu.
-JFBC supports them through the feeding center which provides nutritious meals each day.
+JFBC supports them through the feeding center which provides nutritious meals each day for sponsored children.
 These meals mean the difference between life and death.
 Besides preventing starvation, well fed bodies are healthier and able to fight disease.
-Now we are working to give them an education so they can provide for themselves and their future families.

-This is not a far away charity, before Covid, we visited these children several times each year, and have seen the difference in their health and growth.
-100% of the money received goes directly to the children.
+This is not a far away charity, Jackson First Baptist visits these children several times each year, and has seen the difference in their health and growth.
+100% of the money received goes directly to the children's feeding and education.

 • FABRIC FOR SCHOOL UNIFORMS